 Be aware of choosing the places to visit responsibly.
 Before visiting an animal sanctuary read about the place and check if they really care about the animals protection or just about money.
+Not all sanctuaries treat animals rights and that is really confusing for tourists.
 Think twice before you go to see tarsiers or make selfie with the python in the Python Sanctuary.
 Sometimes it’s better to skip it and leave the animals in peace.

 Flying produce the biggest amount of carbon footprint from all means of transporation.
 In the Phillipines, it’s really hard to avoid planes.
 However, Bohol is one of those islands which are well connected with by ferries with the nearst Islands – Siquijor, which was my favorite in the country and 3 hours ferry from Cebu City, with the biggest international airport in the area.